MathieuAR-GDPSFH/community-guide/in-game-help/Remove Android Anticheat.md

 # How to remove The Anticheat from Android GDPS

-It is very annoying being kicked out of a rated level thats above 30s and rated pver 2 stars.
+It is very annoying being kicked out of a rated level thats above 30s and rated over 2 stars.
 This, is the guide everyone looks for.
 You will need the following:
 A hex editor.